bertini36/profiler/README.md

 # Profiler
-Profiler purpose is to identify main topics in personal twitter timelines.
+Profiler tries to identify main topics in personal twitter timelines using LDA topic models in a confortable and easy way for exploratory purposes.

 ## Usage